Killthebug/Bika-Lims-Wiki/Bika-LIMS-Developer-Guidelines.md

 Because Bika LIMS is a collaborative project, adhering to consistent development rules.
 Code formatting, and naming conventions are especially important.
 Please review the guidelines for information about best practices.

-Software development conventions are important in a multi-developer project,and help developers read and understand each other's code.
+Software development conventions are important in a multi-developer projects and help developers read and understand each other's code.
 Please try to follow the guidelines described here.
 Your cooperation improves the effectiveness of the collaboration.

-If you haven't done so yet, please review the information about the community channels available and how to ask for help at the [Community](https://github.com/bikalabs/Bika-LIMS/wiki/Community) page.
+Please review the community channels for assistance on the [Community](https://github.com/bikalabs/Bika-LIMS/wiki/Community) page if you haven't done so yet.

 ### Releases life-cycle

-Bika LIMS project developers are committed to [release early, release often (RERO)](http://en.wikipedia.org/wiki/Release_early,_release_often) philosophy in order to get more feedback from the users community and thus increase the quality of the system, both from technically and functional standpoints.
-Please read [Releases life-cycle](https://github.com/bikalabs/Bika-LIMS/wiki/Releases-life-cycle) to know how it works and pay special attention to section [Releases and Branches](https://github.com/bikalabs/Bika-LIMS/wiki/Releases-life-cycle#releases-and-branches) from the same document.
+Bika LIMS project developers are committed to [RERO (release early, release often)](http://en.wikipedia.org/wiki/Release_early,_release_often) to get better feedback from the user community to increase the quality of the system, both from technical and functional view points.
+Please see [Release life-cycles](https://github.com/bikalabs/Bika-LIMS/wiki/Releases-life-cycle) for how it functions.
+Pay special attention to section [Releases and Branches](https://github.com/bikalabs/Bika-LIMS/wiki/Releases-life-cycle#releases-and-branches).

 ### Branches and Branch-per-feature (BPF) approach